 When Paul Simon helped re-opened New York's legendary Beacon Theatre on February 13th, 2009, he brought out his old friend Art Garfunkel to sing three songs: "Sound of Silence", "The Boxer", and "Old Friends".
 On April 2nd of that year, the duo announced a tour of Australia, New Zealand and Japan for June and July.
 They performed together again on October 29th and 30th at the Roll Hall of Fame concerts at New York's Madison Square Garden.

 In March, 2010, Simon And Garfunkel announced a 13-date Spring tour, to start with a performance at the New Orleans Jazz And Heritage Festival.
 Much of that tour was slated for Canada, with four shows in America's upper Midwest.
 Unfortunately on June 17th, 2010, that tour was postponed indefinitely as Garfunkel continued to recover from a vocal cord paresis, which is the inability of one or both vocal cords to move.
-In 2012, www.SimonAndGarfunkel.com still showed no pending shows.
+In 2011, Paul's widely acclaimed LP "So Beautiful or So What" was released to great reviews.
+In 2012, www.SimonAndGarfunkel.com still showed no pending shows for the duo.

 August, 2012 brought news that Art's voice had regained its strength and that he was able to issue a new, two-disc, 34-track, album called "The Singer", which was supported by a short tour scheduled for the Autumn.
 Unfortunately, his comeback was premature and the rest of his shows in Sweden and America had to be scrapped due to ongoing voice problems.

 Larry Knechtel of the group Bread is the piano player on 'Bridge Over Troubled Waters'.